 - 1. French language testing (basic) in accordance with the laws in Québec. - 2.
-English language testing (basic): IELTS academic version within the last 24 months at the time of application, and achieved a minimum score of 7.0 in each of the four components in the same sitting.
+English language testing (basic): - i.
+IELTS academic version within the last 24 months at the time of application, and achieved a minimum score of 7.0 in each of the four components in the same sitting; or - ii.
+NEW: Occupational English Test Medicine (OET-Medicine) within the last 24 months at the time of application, with a minimum grade of B in each of the four subsets in the same sitting; or - iii.
+NEW: Canadian English Language Proficiency Index Program-General (CELPIP-General) Test within the last 24 months at the time of application, with a minimum score of 9 in each of the four skills in the same sitting.